 In the video below you can see some examples of mammary tumors in dogs that were published on our Facebook page.

-Compilation of Pictures of Mammary Tumors in Dogs
+What Causes Mammary Tumors in Dogs

 The genesis of mammary tumors in dogs is unknown.
 However factors such as hormones play a vital role in the Hormones play an important role in the abnormal growth of mamalonation cells,.

 However, the exact point of origin still eludes us today.
 The hormones Estrogen receptors have been found on the mammary cyst cells on dogs and other animals.

 It is also believed that the receptors may hamper the development of the disease.
 Especially in the case where hormones might be responsible for the abnormal growth.